Skip to main content

 with the other fields you chose to map.
 Complete the Fresh Relevance setup so it's exporting the data you want with the field names you want, before starting to load data into your third-party system.

-Learn more in the section Firehose data format.
+Learn more in Firehose data format.

 Send data using JSON files